rcmdnk/vim_emu/README.md

 * Ctrl-[ to Escape for non-vim_emu apps.
 * Ctrl-[ to Escape in Noraml Mode.
 * Reset vim_emu at non-vim_emu apps.
+* Reset vim_emu at left click in any case.
+* Reset vim_emu at Cmd-Tab in any case.

 Enable `Enable Vim Emulation` and at least one of ChangeKeys.